 The Hayling Island Environment Forum brings together key stakeholders and community representatives to discuss important environmental issues affecting Hayling Island and the surrounding area.

 The first Hayling Island Environment Forum focussed on Langstone Harbour’s water quality and the prevention work by local authorities to manage coastal erosion.
-Further meetings will be convened on a regular basis.

 Mr Mak said: “I created the Hayling Island Environment Forum to bring together all the key stakeholders to focus on preserving and improving Hayling’s much-loved coast and environment.